 What makes the Cambridge course in Human, Social and Political Sciences (HSPS) so special?

-If you want to study Politics, or Sociology, or Anthropology at Cambridge, this is the course for you.
-It offers several popular subject combinations, as well as specialist options.
+If you want to study Politics, or Sociology, or Anthropology, or Archaeology at Cambridge, this is the course for you.
+It offers several popular subject combinations, as well as specialist options, including Assyriology and Egyptology.

-The flexibility of the course allows you to explore a variety of subjects, many of which may be new to you (e.g. International Relations), before pursuing advanced study in one or two specific subjects in your second and third years.
+The flexibility of the course allows you to explore a variety of subjects, many of which may be new to you (such as Biological Anthropology or International Relations), before pursuing advanced study in one or two specific subjects in your second and third years.
 Alternatively, if you already know the subject(s) in which you want to specialise, you can tailor the course to suit your interests right from the start, while retaining the option to take individual papers in other subjects as well.
 You’ll graduate from Cambridge having specialised in one or two subjects, but will also have the advantage of a broad background across the human, social and political sciences.
 HSPS at Cambridge thus provides an opportunity to study a variety of issues concerning modern and ancient societies from different perspectives.